Maja Milinković: Music career

 She discovered fado in 2009, through the voice of Portuguese fado leading singer Amália Rodrigues, and she started to do research on that genre.
 She also started to learn Portuguese.
 In 2012 she recorded the first fado album in Bosnia and Herzegovina, the well known fado "Tudo isto é fado" which Amalia Rodrigues recorded at 1955, and since then has focussed on fado.
 During 2012, she had a dozen fado concerts in Bosnia and Herzegovina.
-Among them a concert at the most known music festival Baščaršija Nights in Sarajevo, where she accomplished a success, and the acceptance of fado music by the people of her country.
-At the end of 2012, she performed a glamorous concert at the Sarajevo Chamber Theater.
+Among them a concert at the music festival Baščaršija Nights in Sarajevo.
+At the end of 2012, she performed a concert at the Sarajevo Chamber Theater.
 She was noted for her charismatic, powerful and strong emotional interpretation.